-Limited Prospects for Immediate New Exports Under the TPP
+Limited Prospects for New Exports Under the TPP

 Another key question related to the Trans-Pacific Partnership is how it is expected to help advance the United States' goal of increasing exports.
-The United States already has free trade agreements that eliminate tariffs and maximize access for U.S. exports with the four countries (Australia, Singapore, Chile and Peru) that comprise 79% of the combined \$2.3 trillion GDP of countries involved in the TPP talks.
+The United States already has free trade agreements that eliminate tariffs and maximize access for U.S. exports with the six countries (Australia, Canada, Chile, Mexico, Peru and Singapore) that comprise 90% of the combined \$5.6 trillion in nominal GDP of partner countries involved in the TPP talks.
 As such, some in Congress have asked why these talks are the best use of trade negotiators' limited resources.

 The four remaining countries in the Trans-Pacific trade negotiations do not present particularly significant market access potential for U.S.-made goods and services.
-On the U.S. exports side, Vietnam's GDP is just \$104 billion and it has a per capita income of only \$1,174 a year.
+On the U.S. exports side, Vietnam's nominal GDP is just \$122 billion and it has a per capita income of only \$1,374 a year.
 On the import side, Vietnam is now promoted as the low-cost labor alternative to China.
 Even if labor rights issues were adequately addressed, a trade agreement with Vietnam hardly seems likely to improve the overall U.S. balance of trade or create jobs domestically.

-The population of Brunei is just 417,000 - about half that of Indianapolis - and it has a GDP of only \$13 billion.
-The population of New Zealand is also relatively low (4,369,000) and it has a GDP of \$140 billion, which equates to less than half that of the State of Maryland.
-Malaysia has a slightly larger GDP of \$238 billion, but a per capita income of just \$8,432 a year.
+The population of Brunei is just 417,000 - about half that of Indianapolis - and it has a GDP of less than \$16 billion.
+The population of New Zealand is also relatively low (4,369,000) and it has a GDP of \$162 billion, which equates to about half that of the State of Maryland.
+Malaysia has a slightly larger GDP of \$279 billion, but a per capita income of just \$9,700 a year.